eunicecallueng/Wireshark-Issue-Simulations/04.HTTP-vs-HTTPS/README.md

 ---

 ### Wireshark Analysis & Filters
-To track down my credentials, I filtered out the packet noise using:

 * `http.request.method == "POST"` (to find my HTTP login attempt)
-* `tls` (to look at the secure HTTPS traffic)

 **What I learned from the PCAP:**
 * **HTTP is a massive data leak risk:** After applying the `http.request.method == "POST"` filter, I selected the specific packet where the destination port was **80** (the standard port for unencrypted HTTP traffic).
 I right-clicked it, went to **Follow > TCP Stream**, and it opened up a new window.